Phil Mickelson now ready for LIV Golf and PGA Tour to ‘come together’

 Phil Mickelson, it seems, is now looking for a merger of sorts between the PGA Tour and the LIV Golf Invitational Series.

-Mickelson — who has both been the face of and received the most criticism for joining the Saudi Arabian-backed venture — insisted that the golf startup is “here to stay” on Friday after his round at their tournament outside of Chicago on Friday afternoon.
+Mickelson — who has both been the face of and received the most criticism for joining the Saudi Arabian-backed venture — insisted that the golf startup is “here to stay” on Friday after his round at a LIV tournament outside of Chicago on Friday afternoon.

 While he and others who joined the league have been suspended from PGA Tour events, as well as Ryder Cup and Presidents Cup teams, Mickelson thinks it’s time for the two Leagues to come together.